hanami/controller/README.md

 ## Usage

-Lotus::Controller is a thin layer (**230 LOCs**) for MVC web frameworks.
+Lotus::Controller is a thin layer (**275 LOCs**) for MVC web frameworks.
 It works beautifully with [Lotus::Router](https://github.com/lotus/router), but it can be employed everywhere.
-It's designed with performances and testability in mind.
+It's designed to be fast and testable.

 ### Actions